-These disclosures are not required if the borrower's difficulty has been resolved through contact or other communication between the lender and the borrower.
-(See Subsection 12.1.A for information regarding additional required lender disclosures during repayment.)
-[HEA §433(e)(2); §682.205(a)(4)(ii); DCL GEN-08-12/FP-08-10]
+These disclosures are not required if the borrowers' difficulty has been resolved through contact resulting from an earlier disclosure or from other contact between the lender and the borrower.
+This may be done through previous contact with and disclosure from the lender, or other communication between the lender and borrower.
+[HEA §433(e) (2); §682.205(a)(4)(ii); DCL GEN-08-12/FP-08-10]